-^{}Preliminary values - As reported by the Plan's Actuary in the "Actuarial Certification of Plan Status as of July 1, 2018."
-Subject to change upon completion of plan audit and actuarial valuation.
+^{}Preliminary values - As reported by the Plan's Actuary in the "Actuarial Certification of Plan Status as of July 1, 2021."
+Subject to change upon completion of the Plan audit and actuarial valuation.

 (over)

 Year-End Fair Market Value of Assets